 Retrospectively, Mr. Shih, the former VP of Kodak thinks that the company “could have tried to compete on capabilities rather than on the markets it was in” like Fujifilm did but “this would have meant walking away from a great consumer franchise.
 That’s not the logic that managers learn at business schools, and it would have been a hard pill for Kodak leaders to swallow.”

-The CEO of Fujifilm confirms this statement and lists inertia as the first reason of Kodak’s downfall.
+The CEO of Fujifilm confirms this statement and lists inertia as the first reason for Kodak’s downfall.
 “It was the premier company for so long,” he said, adding that “This I believe, made it slow to adapt.
 From the outside, it appeared that Kodak deep down just really didn’t want to.”

-By contrast, Fujifilm, which was always the challenger in the shadow of Kodak, learned to be bold and innovating to close the gap with the historic leader.
+By contrast, Fujifilm, which was always the challenger in the shadow of Kodak, learned to be bold and innovative to close the gap with the historic leader.
 As a necessity, its corporate culture was more adventurous and prone to risk.
-For instance, Fujifilm opened factories in the USA in the 80s, and it dared to challenge the Kodak marketing empire on its backyard when it won the rights to sponsor the 1984 Los Angeles Olympics.
+For instance, Fujifilm opened factories in the USA in the 80s, and it dared to challenge the Kodak marketing empire in its backyard when it won the rights to sponsor the 1984 Los Angeles Olympics.

 Winston Churchill once said that “History is always written by the winners.”
 Post-crisis analysis is always a comfortable exercise, and plenty of consultants and business teachers love to mention Kodak as a case study for poor management performance.
 But history is also based on contingencies.
 Kodak sold its photo-sharing website Ofoto as part of its bankruptcy plan for less than $25 million in April 2012.
 That same month, Facebook purchased Instagram for $1 billion.
-In an alternate universe, Ofoto could have become the leading online image sharing platform.
+In an alternate universe, Ofoto could have become the leading online image-sharing platform.

 The opposite is true for Apple.
-Today, who remembers this elitist firm was on the verge of bankruptcy not so long ago?
+Today, who remembers that this elitist firm was on the verge of bankruptcy not so long ago?
 In 1997, after 12 years of financial loss, Microsoft and Steve Jobs came to the rescue.
 Worried to be viewed as a monopoly without competition from Apple, Microsoft invested $150 million in the dying Apple.
 The now trillion dollars company came that close to disappearing.

-But despite all their efforts, Kodak CEO’s Fisher, Carp, and Pérez were no Steve Jobs and history wasn’t on their side.
+But despite all their efforts, Kodak CEOs Fisher, Carp, and Pérez were no Steve Jobs and history wasn’t on their side.
 In the heat of the action, when the company was losing billions of dollars, Kodak executives did what they could.
 In his book, the CEO of Fujifilm talks about leadership and says that the number two leader “uses a Bamboo sword, number one uses steel.”